 All you need is comfortable swimwear and a towel.
 Bring goggles if you’d like to go underwater too (make sure they have clear lenses).
 But don’t worry, if you’re not a confident swimmer you won’t be forced to go underwater.

 Based on health guidelines, your baby doesn’t need to wait to have their vaccinations before starting their Water Babies journey.
+Take a look at the NHS guidelines here.

 If your baby is premature, please check with your health practitioner first.
 As soon as they’re ready, we’re ready.